 Keep Things Shorter Than Usual

 All cover letters should be brief (up to one page) With email, they should be even shorter.
 Just a paragraph or two of details should be more than enough to share your passion and indicate interest in the job.
+Check our short cover letter example if you struggle with trimming your letter.

 Focus on The Employer’s Needs

 Emails are all about convenience and maintaining productivity.
 Avoid using the cover letter to focus too much on what you are interested in.
 Instead, use this space to demonstrate your potential value to the organization.
+You can get more ideas on how to build your narrative from our career-specific cover letter examples.

 Open With a Personalized Salutation